The fundamental group in discrete homotopy theory: Covering graphs

 \section{Covering graphs}

 In this section, we develop the theory of covering graphs, a discrete analogue of the theory of covering spaces from algebraic topology.

 We begin by introducing local isomorphisms and covering maps, giving several equivalent definitions of each of these notions (\cref{lem:equiv-defs-local-iso,lem:equiv-defs-covering}), and studying their basic properties, e.g., the path and homotopy lifting properties (\cref{lem:path-lifting-property,lem:homotopy-lifting-property}, respectively).
-Note that the notion that we refer to as the `local isomorphism' below was previously studied under the name `covering map' in \cite{barcelo-greene-jarrah-welker:vanishing,hardeman:lifting}, the name which we reserve for a stronger notion.
+Note that the notion that we refer to as the `local isomorphism' below was previously studied in combinatorics, e.g., \cite{leighton,sunada} and in A-homotopy theory specifically, e.g., \cite{barcelo-greene-jarrah-welker:vanishing,hardeman:lifting}, under the name `covering map' which we reserve for a stronger notion.

 We then turn our attention to the category of coverings of a fixed graph and show that it is equivalent to the category of $\Set$-valued functors on the fundamental groupoid of the graph (\cref{thm:covers-as-functors}).
 From that, we deduce the familiar Galois correspondence between connected coverings of a pointed connected graph and the poset of subgroups of its fundamental group (\cref{cor:Galois-correspondence}).